Skellington-Closet/slack-mock/README.md

 Config options are:
   - `rtmPort` (number, optional) The port number the RTM websocket server will be started on.
 Defaults to 9001.
+  - `rtmDeny` (boolean, optional) If set to true no RTM websocket server will be started.
+Defaults to false.
   - `logLevel` (String, optional) The log level to use.
 One of `error`, `warn`, `info`, `verbose`, `debug`, or `silly`.
 Defaults to `info`.

 ---